 Cooler or Some Way to Keep Your Beverages Cool

 On a warm beach day, you will want to drink something cool, so it’s helpful to have a cooler.
-Coolers on wheels don’t work so well on the sand so I prefer a soft-sided one or maybe even a backpack for the beach.
+Most coolers on wheels don’t work so well on the sand, but I did find this one specifically made for the beach that will also help you carry chairs and your other beach gear.
+If that’s too much, try a soft-sided one or maybe even a backpack for the beach.
 If you don’t want to lug a whole cooler, you can try putting your cold beverage in a thermos.
 You can also freeze your water bottles.
 Either way, I am sure you will be thankful for a refreshing drink.

 To Go Cup

 I also like to be able to have a drink while I am in the water.
 It is just so relaxing.
 You can’t just bring a paper cup in the water though.
-Instead, I prefer having a “to go” cup with a lid and straw.
+Instead, I prefer having a “to go” cup with a lid and straw, it’s also better for the environment.
 You can also use it to show off your personality or your favorite team.
 Plus, if you splurge for a Yeti, it will keep your beverage nice and cold.

-It is nice to have an option to get out of the sun but still stay on the beach, especially if you have fair skin.
-At a lot of beaches, you can rent a beach umbrella, but if you go to the beach often, it might be a good investment.
+It is nice to have an option to get out of the sun but still stay on the beach.
+If you have fair skin, you should really include something on your tropical vacation packing list that gives you a break from the sun’s harsh rays (in addition to sunscreen!).
+While you can rent a beach umbrella at some beaches, if you go to the beach often, it might be a good investment.
 There are some beach umbrellas that you can actually buy for about the same prices as renting one for a day.
 I have also seen chairs that come with an umbrella.

 If you have children, you may want to invest in something that also blocks the wind like a tent or a windscreen.
 This can be especially useful if you are going to a beach somewhere that is not that warm.